 The development of web 3.0 is often associated with the rise of blockchain technology.
 While the two are not mutually exclusive, it is fair to say that the evolution of the internet towards a more decentralized, user-centric model would not be possible without the invention of blockchain.
 In this article, we will explore the role of blockchain technology in web 3.0 and how it is helping to shape the future of the internet.

 What is Web 3.0?

 Data ownership: Another key goal of web 3.0 is to give users ownership over their data.
-Under the current model, users do not have control over how their personal data is used or collected by central authorities.
-However, with web 3.0, users will be able to decide who can access their data and how it can be used.
+Under the current model, central authorities do not control how their data is used or collected.
+However, with web 3.0, users can decide who can access their data and how it can be used.

 How Blockchain Technology is Helping to Shape Web 3.0

 Blockchain technology is playing a major role in the development of web 3.0.
 As we mentioned above, one of the key goals of web 3.0 is decentralization.
 And blockchain is the perfect tool for creating a decentralized network.

 Blockchain is a distributed database that allows anyone to add new records (or “blocks”) to the chain without needing a central authority.
 This makes it an ideal platform for creating a decentralized internet.